llvm/llvm-blog-www/content/posts/2023-11-20-tools-for-learning-llvm-tablegen.md

 # Conclusion

-Learning TableGen doesn’t have to be scary.
-Don’t think that because it’s an isolated DSL that it doesn’t have what you’ve come to expect from your favourite languages.
+Learning TableGen does not have to be scary.
+Do not think that because it is an isolated DSL that it does not have what you have come to expect from your favourite languages.

 Keep in mind that TableGen is also a tool, not a goal in itself.
 If you can